 The three larger filters are selectable from the first RBW screen, and pressing the More RBW button it is possible to select all the other filters.
-These filters are mathematically modeled using FIR (Finite Impulse Response) technique and they are exactly as required by the standards.
-More filters will be available as an option for specific applications, e.g. to cover Military Standards requirements, etc.
+These filters are mathematically modeled using FIR (Finite Impulse cover Military Standards requirements, etc.

-The Resolution Bandwidth command is used to select the bandwidth of
+The Resolution Bandwidth command is used to select the bandwidth of the